 Recreational Coatings offers a range of solutions well suited to cardio areas, much of which will help reduce acoustic issues and reduce the amount of maintenance required.

 The two main concerns in free weights areas are acoustic/vibration transfer and subfloor damage.
 With ‘lifting’ becoming ever more popular, this is an area that often requires special attention to prolong the life of the gym floor, and indeed the subfloor.

 We have a vast range of rubber tiles, rubber mats, acoustic underlay, acoustic tiles, acoustic pads and flooring systems that help prevent subfloor damage and reduce noise & vibration.

-Most of our rubber flooring suppliers offer laboratory test data so each product can be compared like-for-like.
-We also offer on-site rubber flooring testing which may include acoustic underlays to determine what type of rubber will offer the best performance.
+Most of our flooring suppliers offer laboratory test data so each product can be compared like-for-like.
+We also offer on-site flooring testing which may include acoustic underlays to determine what type of rubber will offer the best performance.

 The subfloor, which is another key factor in free weights areas, can be reinforced so that damage from repetitive impact or heavy point loading is reduced.
 This is also something that can be trialled on-site to determine the best protection.

 We are able to incorporate sunken lifting platforms into a free weights area, which will provide a seamless gym floor without the need for trims or ramps.
 Our lifting platforms are designed to withstand repetitive impact and protect the subfloor from damage.
 The platform centres are available in a range of finishes including vinyl, rubber, timber and linoleum, and the centres can also be branded with logos.

 ‘Functional’ and 'HIIT' have been buzz words in the health and fitness industry for many years now and these area types continue to be a key feature in many clubs.
 These areas demand a lot from the gym floor; shock absorbency, resilience, low maintenance and aesthetics.

-Many flooring products offer an effective surface for functional and HIIT zones, including rubber mats, rubber tiles, polyurethane, vinyl and carpet.
-All of these types of gym floor are customizable including functional floor markings, distance indicators, branding and logos.
+Many flooring products offer an effective surface for functional and HIIT zones.
+All of our gym floor solutions are customizable including functional floor markings, distance indicators, branding and logos.